Teen Maar

 Teen Maar is a 2011 Indian Telugu-language romantic drama film directed by Jayanth C. Paranjee from a screenplay written by Trivikram Srinivas.
 A remake of 2009 Hindi film Love Aaj Kal, it stars Pawan Kalyan, Trisha, and Kriti Kharbanda.
-The film's music is composed by Mani Sharma.
-The film portrays the feeling of pure love which never changes, although the perspective of realising one's soulmate has changed over time.
+The music was composed by Mani Sharma.
+The film delves into the timeless nature of love, contrasting modern relationships with traditional ones.
 The film was released on 14 April 2011.

 Plot

 Michael Velayudham (Pawan Kalyan) is a chef in Italy.
-He is an easygoing chap who flirts with girls and makes the most of his affairs.
+He is an easygoing chap who flirts with girls and enjoys his affairs.
 His ambition is to go to the US and work in New York for a stockbroker.
-He dates one of his acquaintances, Meera Shastri (Trisha), an art restoration professional in Cape Town.
-After a year, they agree to break up as she has to move to India for work and he thinks long-distance relationships do not work.
-In Cape Town, Michael meets Senapathi (Paresh Rawal), the owner of a restaurant who narrates the love story of his friend Arjun Palwai (Pawan Kalyan) with Vasumati (Kriti Kharbanda), which had happened around 1981.
+He dates Meera Sastri (Trisha), an art restoration professional in Cape Town.
+After a year, they agree to break up as she has to move to India for work, and he believes long-distance relationships do not work.

+In Cape Town, Michael meets Senapathi (Paresh Rawal), the owner of a restaurant, who narrates the love story of his friend Arjun Palwai (Pawan Kalyan) with Vasumati (Kriti Kharbanda), which occurred around 1981.
 Meanwhile, after Meera moves to India, Michael fails to connect with any other girl.
 To prove to her that he has moved on, he meets a blonde girl named Michelle (Danah Marks) in a bar and dates her.
 However, Meera is proposed to by her family friend, politician Sudheer (Sonu Sood), and she agrees to marry him, only to prove that she has moved on too.

-He comes to India with some pretext and meets Meera.
-Michael, who is frustrated that Meera married Sudheer, gets desperate and tries to regret what had happened so far.
-In his sorrow, he gets an offer for his dream job in the US.
-After initially having joyful moments in his new job, he eventually feels some loneliness, which he does not understand.
-The rest of the story focuses on how Michael realizes his mistakes and how Arjun's story makes an impact on his decision.
+Michael comes to India under some pretext and meets Meera.
+Frustrated that Meera married Sudheer, he becomes desperate and regrets what has happened.
+In his sorrow, he receives an offer for his dream job in the US.
+Initially, he enjoys his new job, but eventually, he feels a loneliness he does not understand.

+The rest of the story focuses on how Michael realizes his mistakes and how Arjun's story impacts his decisions.